Reshaping Health Care from the Inside Out

 As health care grows more complex, Valley Preferred grows stronger.
-We’ve spent more than two decades coordinating care, and developing strategic relationships to meet these objectives.
+We’ve spent three decades coordinating care, and developing strategic relationships to meet these objectives.
 Working together with hospitals, providers, and insurers, we build pathways to improve care and reduce waste in the system – and have already made a dynamic impact on health care delivery in the region.

 Physicians & Providers

-We are dedicated to Achieving Clinical Excellence® and the goals of the Quadruple Aim: enhancing patient experience, improving population health, increasing value, and prioritizing the well-being of physicians and providers.
+We are dedicated to Achieving Clinical Excellence® and the goals of the Quintuple Aim: enhancing patient experience, improving population health, increasing value, advancing health equity, and prioritizing the well-being of physicians and providers.